 For four decades, designers and decorators have sought out Roy Hamilton’s studios in search of one-of-a-kind yet timeless ceramics.
-In the mid 1960’s, having moved to New York City from London to run the American offices of Liberty of London, he signed up for pottery classes at the midtown YMCA.
+Having originally moved to New York City from London to run the American offices of Liberty of London, he signed up for pottery classes at the midtown YMCA.
 Soon he had set up a weekend potting studio in the garage of his house in East Hampton.
-Out there Hamilton would throw a classic shape on the wheel, then really focus on the decorative treatment.

-”At first, it was a hobby, so I was under no pressure” he recalls.
+”At first, it was a hobby,” he recalls.
 “I could just play and experiment.”
 Soon, however, visiting designer friends were snapping up his creations for their clients.
-After a sold-out show at the Elaine Benson Gallery in Bridgehampton in 1975, Hamilton’s hobby became a career and his unique pieces began showing up in chic interiors across the country.
+After a sold-out show at the Elaine Benson Gallery in Bridgehampton, Hamilton’s hobby became a career and his unique pieces began showing up in chic interiors across the country.

-Instead of traditional glazing, Hamilton applies colored slip, a watered-down form of clay that has been tinted with mineral oxides such as cobalt and iron, to create his signature pale-hued bodies.
-Hamilton then covers this ground with his distinctive decoration.
-To apply his soft-edged geometric patterns, Hamilton uses a technique called slip-trailing in which the slip is piped on to the vessel with a small rubber syringe.
-The first of these designs – tattersall, basketweave and herringbone – evolved out of his experience with textile construction.
-He also created a “linen” finish by transferring the slip to the body using a mesh fabric.
+Hamilton works with colored slips, a watered-down form of clay tinted with mineral oxides, to create his signature pale-hued palette.
+To apply his soft-edged geometric patterns, Hamilton uses slip-trailing, a technique in which the slip is piped on to the vessel from a small rubber syringe.

 Hamilton has been honored by the Rhode Island School of Design and has also spent ten years as home furnishings Design Consultant to Marks and Spencer in the U.K.